ActivityWatch/contributor-stats/README.md

 contributor-stats
 =================

-A project to generate full contributor stats across all ActivityWatch repositories.
+A project to generate full contributor stats across all SuperuserLabs repositories.

+It shares commit history with a [similar repo for the ActivityWatch project](https://github.com/ActivityWatch/contributor-stats) (which we should probably merge in every now and again).

-The output from this tool is planned to be served from [the website](http://activitywatch.org/) in the future.
+The output from this tool is planned to be served from the website in the future.